 The existing, interim EPA contains certain social, human rights and environmental provisions.
-The deepening EPA is expected to contain further provisions in the proposed chapter on Trade and Sustainable Development.
+The comprehensive EPA is expected to contain further provisions in the proposed chapter on Trade and Sustainable Development.
 While at the time of this writing, negotiations were yet to begin on this chapter, possible provisions can be identified based on recent EU agreements: Annex XI lists the provisions of the TSD chapters of the recent FTAs with Australia and with Vietnam.
 A review of those provisions has been carried out (see Annex XIII, which also reviews sustainability provisions of the current, interim EPA).
 Many of the measures identified are statements of principles whose effects will need to be verified, for example through stakeholder consultation, in the next stages of the study.
-At this point, it appears that three of the possible social, human rights and environmental provisions for the deepening of the EPA that could have the greatest results.
+At this point, it appears that three of the possible social, human rights and environmental provisions for the deepening of the EPA could have the greatest results - these provisions are their possible impacts are detailed in Table 5 below.